 - Elimination diet.
 Once your doctor has ruled out a lactose or gluten intolerance, begin by eliminating suspect foods from your daily diet for two weeks.
 Although virtually any food could trigger IBS symptoms, dairy, soy, wheat and certain chemical preservatives are common culprits.
 When the two weeks are up, begin slowly reintroducing foods one at a time and monitor your physical reactions.

 - Diagnostic testing for other illnesses.
 IBS is generally diagnosed based on reported symptoms, but it can be helpful to rule out similar diseases first.
 Blood tests for celiac disease, stool analysis to check for infection or parasites, or a colonoscopy to investigate physical abnormalities in the bowel can be performed before treatment for IBS begins.

 - Blood test for biomarkers.
 A recently developed blood test for antibodies associated with IBS and IBD has returned promising results, and researchers are hopeful that this simple test will avoid misdiagnoses and unnecessary suffering for IBS patients in the future.

 Since there is no laboratory test for the disorder, experts have developed a clear and thorough list of symptom-based criteria to support an accurate diagnosis.
 The Rome criteria is still considered one of the most important diagnostic tools for IBS.

-The first Rome criteria for IBS diagnosis is continuous or recurring abdominal pain at least 3 days per month over the last 3 months.
-This pain may be relieved with a bowel movement, or associated with a change in the stool consistency or frequency.
+The first Rome criteria for IBS diagnosis is continuous or recurring abdominal pain at least three days per month over the last three months.
+This pain may be relieved with a bowel movement or associated with a change in the stool consistency or frequency.
 Secondly, two of the following symptoms must be present at least 25% of the time:

 Other Considerations for an Accurate Diagnosis